Chubby Cherub pizzeria to open new restaurant at former evangelical church on Lisburn Road

 However, the site had faced demolition under a planning application by developers Kirk Bryson & Co, with nine apartments and a shop to be built instead.

 That bid was granted planning permission in 2021 before the site changed hands.
-Mr McCusker has been contacted for comment on the expansion of the busienss.
+Mr McCusker has been contacted for comment on the expansion of the business.

 The Chubby Cherub was recently named Best Italian Restaurant at the Food Awards Northern Ireland 2023.